IntelliJ Platform Plugin SDK Help

 ProjectRootManager.getInstance(project).setProjectSdkName(name, sdk.getSdkType().getName());

-See the project_model code sample to get more familiar with SDK manipulation toolset.
+See the project_model code sample to get more familiar with the SDK manipulation toolset.

 Available SDKs